qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog260/index.rst

 A current list of donors who have made financial contributions large and small to the project can be seen on our `donors list <http://qgis.org/en/site/about/sponsorship.html#list-of-donors>`_.
-If you would like to become and official project sponsor, please visit `our sponsorship page <http://qgis.org/en/site/about/sponsorship.html#sponsorship>`_ for details.
+If you would like to become an official project sponsor, please visit `our sponsorship page <http://qgis.org/en/site/about/sponsorship.html#sponsorship>`_ for details.
 Sponsoring QGIS helps us to fund our six monthly developer